aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 > Why this language?
 Their are plenties of already well-known languages, including Kotlin that is currently pushed for Android development.
 This will slow down user adoption for sure...

-Anyway, after a few lines of code I understood : this language is developped internally at Google, and they have a total control on how it should adapt on every platform, and you can feel it.
+Anyway, after a few lines of code I understood: this language is developped internally at Google, and they have a total control on how it should adapt on every platform, and you can feel it.
 It doesn't have a long history behind it, with various compatibility constraints (like Java/.NET environment).
 So everything has been designed for what you are using today, and it's really pleasant to use.

 ### A simple but powerful language